kmaida/angular-dynamic-templates/README.md

 angular-dynamic-templates
 =========================

-Illustrates how to use dynamic templates via a directive.
+Illustrates how to use and compile dynamic templates via directives.